csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 As we study the parallel implementations, we can always use the technique shown above, or we can also look directly at the output files that get printed in debug mode: `initial.dat` and `final.dat`.
 These contain the state of the grid at the beginning and end of the simulation.

-### Graphics and animation (requires gnuplot)
+### Graphics and animation (requires gnuplot and a linux machine)
-If you have a machine that has gnuplot and a way of displaying X11 output remotely, you can run these examples.
+If you have a machine that has gnuplot and are working directly from a linux machine, you can run these examples.

 To see the glider in action try this:
 ```
 ./cpprand_gol_seq -i 50 -w 20 -l 20 -a -c
 ```
 Note that we have used the -a flag for animation and the -c flag to start with the glider pattern.

+### To just observe what it should look like

 There is a movie file of this animation in `docs_images/glider.mp4` [here](https://github.com/csinparallel/CSinParallel/blob/main/Exemplars/StochasticGameOfLife/docs_images/glider.mp4).